 2184 N. Elston, Lincoln Park (312-944-7677 or bubblesacademy.com).

 Toys, blocks and games are a-okay, but this Evanston play space goes beyond all that.
 It uses a large portion of its space to encourage creativity through arts and crafts.
 Go ahead and get messy with play-dough, glue, paint and chalk without worrying about cleanup.
-Guests almost always leave with a completed project … and a sense of pride.
-Don’t be fooled though, there are also opportunities other than art, including yoga and language classes.
+Don’t be fooled though, there are also opportunities other than art, including regular music classes.

 602 Davis St., Evanston (847-859-2312 or meetatgather.com).